Kungbib/musikkatalogen/README.md

 (repeat for all folders)

-Generate sequence numbers for all cards in all boxes:
+Generate global sequence numbers for all cards in the catalog:

 $ python manage.py resequence <catalog_slug>

 Start server: